Red Arrows plane crash death avoidable, coroner says

 The inquest was told 25 recommendations have been made following a Defence Safety Authority Service inquiry.

-Cpl Bayliss died when the jet, in which he was a rear seat passenger, crashed when a practised engine failure after a take-off manoeuvre carried out by Fl Lt Stark led to the aircraft stalling and crashing.
+Cpl Bayliss, from Ingham, Lincolnshire, died when the jet in which he was a rear seat passenger crashed when a practised engine failure after a take-off manoeuvre, carried out by Fl Lt Stark, led to the aircraft stalling and crashing.

 Cpl Bayliss died from smoke inhalation after the aircraft hit the ground.